FranzeLab/BrainFusion/README.md

    ```

 ## Usage
 To analyze AFM and Brillouin data, modify the parameters in the script.
 You can specify the base folder containing your data, the results folder for saving analysis, and any specific parameters needed for the experiments.
+For other datasets, you need to create your own function.

 ### Example
 #### Define parameters for Brillouin data analysis